 Sandy Lyle was a pioneer of playing in waterproofs – he was a great waterproof player!
 He had a short swing and wearing waterproofs never affected his game.

-There aren’t many worse things as a golfer than playing with wet feet!
+One of the worst aspects of playing golf in the rain is playing with wet feet!
 You want to feel snug and not be distracted when you’re taking shots.

 It’s bad enough when you hit the ball into the rough and the water comes over the top, but you don’t want your feet to get wet during general play, so it’s worth investing in a good pair of waterproof shoes at this time of year.

 Some golfers are maybe guilty of keeping the same pair of shoes for too long, which is why water might get into their shoes and get their feet wet.